 Wheeler (1972) proposes that unbleached evaluative degree modifiers are best analyzed as factive propositional operators.
-On his analysis, (31) is interpreted as it is horrible that it is as warm as it is, which I will formalise as in (32).12
+On his analysis, (32) is interpreted as it is horrible that it is as warm as it is, which I will formalise as in (33).

-- (31) The weather today is horribly warm. - (32) horrible($\lambda w.\mu{warm}(t)(w) = \mu{warm}(t)(@)$)
+- (32) The weather today is horribly warm. - (33) horrible( $\lambda w.\mu{warm}(t)(w) = \mu{warm}(t)(@)$ )

-Morzycki (2008) argues against such an analysis on the basis that it would wrongly predict that the weather can be described as horribly warm also when it is very cold.
-On a freezingly cold day, most people would agree that it is indeed horrible that the temperature is what it is, but no-one would agree that it is horribly warm.
+Morzycki (2008) argues against such an analysis on the basis that it would wrongly predict that the weather can be described as "horribly warm" also when it is very cold.
+On a freezingly cold day, most people would agree that it is indeed horrible that the temperature is what it is, but no-one would agree that it is "horribly warm".

 Another example: consider a typical Dutch city canal frequented with tourist boats.
 These canals are quite narrow, potentially leading to dangerous situations when oversized vessels have to manoeuvre alongside each other.
-This situation can be expressed using the sentence The canal is dangerously narrow, but not using The canal is dangerously wide.
+This situation can be expressed using the sentence "The canal is dangerously narrow", but not using "The canal is dangerously wide".
 On Wheeler's account, however, both should be possible.
-In fact, both should express the same proposition, since both narrow and wide are associated with the same measure function.
+In fact, both should express the same proposition, since both "narrow" and "wide" are associated with the same measure function.

-Morzycki solves this by stipulating that evaluative intensifiers express extreme degrees: horribly warm means that it is horrible how extremely warm it is; dangerously wide means that it is dangerous how extremely wide the subject in question is.
+Morzycki solves this by stipulating that evaluative intensifiers express extreme degrees: "horribly warm" means that it is horrible how extremely warm it is; "dangerously wide", means that it is dangerous how extremely wide the subject in question is.
 While this analysis solves the issues with Wheeler's semantics, it in turn predicts that evaluative adverbs always express high degree.
 This, however, is not the case.
-A case in point is pleasantly warm, which is associated with a temperature that is warm enough to be pleasant but not too warm.
+A case in point is "pleasantly warm", which is associated with a temperature that is warm enough to be pleasant but not too warm.
 We could of course stipulate that in this case extreme degree is replaced by moderate degree, but pursuing this line of analysis we would lose hope of deriving the intensifying function of an adverb from its adjectival base - which is exactly my goal here.
-My assumption is that horribly is associated with extreme degree, in virtue of the content of the adjective base.
+My assumption is that "horribly" is associated with extreme degree, in virtue of the content of the adjective base.
 So even though Morzycki's proposal may be on the right track in the sense that it provides the right truth-conditions, it does not yet provide us with a rationale of how such meanings come about in the deadjectival derivation process.

 Mirative adverbs are also problematic for Morzycki.
-If something is surprisingly warm it means that the temperature is higher than what was expected, but there is no entailment that this temperature is extreme.
+If something is "surprisingly warm" it means that the temperature is higher than what was expected, but there is no entailment that this temperature is extreme.
 Imagine a cup of hot soup that has been left to cool for an hour.
 You dip your finger in it, expecting it to feel cold, but the soup still feels a little bit warm.
-In this case, it would be fine to say the soup is still surprisingly warm.
-But you'd probably hesitate calling the soup warm.
+In this case, it would be fine to say the soup is still "surprisingly warm".
+But you'd probably hesitate calling the soup "warm".

-12 I adopt the standard assumption that adjectives are associated with measure functions (notation: μ) that map entities to a point on the scale.
+$^{11}$ I adopt the standard assumption that adjectives are associated with measure functions (notation: $\mu$ ) that map entities to a point on the scale.
 Antonyms share the same measure function, but the ordering on the scale is reversed.
 In what follows, the @ symbol refers to the actual world.
 In this example, "t" corresponds to the weather today.

-Nouwen (2010) proposes an alternative approach designed to avoid the above problems, but it also suffers shortcomings.
-(See also Katz 2005, Piñón 2005, Nouwen 2005, Castroviejo-Miró 2012).
-The idea in that proposal is that (31) is to be analysed as (33).
+The approach in Nouwen (2010) also suffers shortcomings, although it was designed to avoid the above problems (see also Katz 2005; Piñón 2005; Nouwen 2005; Castroviejo-Miró 2012).
+The idea in that proposal is that (32) is to be analysed as (34).